hakerdefo/pmxkcd/README.md

 ```sh
 sudo ./install-pmxkcd
 ```
-Or if you prefer 'su' over 'sudo'
+Or if you prefer 'su' over 'sudo',
 ```sh
 su -c ./install-pmxkcd
 ```